ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server is said to "finalize" the authorization when it has completed one of the validations.
 This is done by assigning the authorization a status of "valid" or "invalid", corresponding to whether it considers the account authorized for the identifier.
-If the final state is "valid", then the server MUST set an "expires" field, and MAY update the "expires" field if one was already present.
-When finalizing an authorization, the server MAY remove challenges other than the one that was completed.
+If the final state is "valid", then the server MUST include an "expires" field.
+When finalizing an authorization, the server MAY remove challenges other than the one that was completed, and it may modify the "expires" field.
 The server SHOULD NOT remove challenges with status "invalid".

 Usually, the validation process will take some time, so the client will need to poll the authorization resource to see when it is finalized.
 For challenges